jaredboice/daniel-san/README.md

 -   `type: 'MOVE_THIS_PROCESS_DATE_AFTER_THESE_DATES' or simply 'POST_PAY'` _(postpay: delay processing after specific dates of the month with an optional weekdays attribute)_
 -   `type: 'ADJUST_AMOUNT_ON_THESE_DATES' or simply 'ADJUST_AMOUNT'` _(add/subtract to/from the amount on a specific date)_

+_note: if you are applying a multi-currency conversion function, ADJUST_AMOUNT executes in the context of itself with regards to its own currencySymbol (no currency conversion)_

 ```javascript
 const danielSan = {
     beginBalance: 1618.03,